ICB Director of Communications

 And how far do we need to look into the future of civilisation to understand the future for accounting professionals?
 What would Luca Pacioli have predicted, himself a Renaissance ‘influencer’ who tutored the likes of Leonardo Da Vinci?

-The smarter our systems become, and the richer the data we have access to, more businesses can succeed.
+The more intelligent our systems become, and the richer the data we have access to, the more radical we can be in our approach to the profession’s ultimate objective – helping businesses succeed.
 Bookkeepers do so much more than compile figures, they hold their clients’ hands through some of their biggest decisions.
-Business owners stay accountable, pay the right taxes, and make informed decisions about the future and the allocation of resources.
+All of their work helps business owners stay accountable, pay the right taxes, and make informed decisions about the future and the allocation of resources.

 It’s clear to me that bookkeepers and accountants must continue to build on their hard technical skills to become adaptive to new technology whilst at the same time improving their soft skills to think critically and communicate ever more effectively.
-There’s no need to feel threatened by advances in technology, you need to embrace it to drive change for your business and clients.
+There’s no need to feel threatened by advances in technology, but you do need to embrace it and start to drive change for your business and the businesses you provide services for.
 Or, as Ray Kurtsweil puts it,

 ‘A successful person isn’t necessarily better than her less successful peers at solving problems; her pattern-recognition facilities have just learned what problems are worth solving.’

 Strong economies start with good bookkeeping.
-Our vision is a future where more businesses succeed because they have the support of a skilled and approachable bookkeeper.
+Here at the ICB, our vision is a future in which more businesses succeed because they have the support of a highly skilled and approachable bookkeeper.
 A bookkeeper is so much more than a number data analyst or an operator of software.
 They’re the human face to your numbers.
 They’re the person who loves your business as much as you do.
 They’re the key to your success.

 Click on the link below to earn your Future Thinker Badge!